 After creating a virtual schema, you can use its tables in SQL queries and combine them with persistent tables stored in Exasol, or with any other virtual table from a different virtual schema.
 The SQL optimizer translates the virtual objects into connections to the underlying systems and implicitly transfers the required data.
 SQL conditions are pushed to the data sources to ensure minimum data transfer and optimum performance.

 This concept creates a type of logical view on top of several data sources that could be databases or other data services.
 Using the virtual schema, you can implement a consistent access layer for your reporting tools.
 You can also use it for agile and flexible ETL processing because you don't need to change anything in Exasol if you change or extend the objects in the underlying system.

-Exasol provides an open and extendable framework where the connectivity logic is open sourced.
-In this framework, you can use the available adapters or optimize them according to your requirement without waiting for new release from Exasol.
+Exasol provides an open and extensible framework where the connectivity logic is open sourced.
+In this framework, you can use the available adapters or optimize them according to your requirements without waiting for new release from Exasol.

 Exasol provides you with different data sources for Virtual Schema JDBC adapters.
 To know more about them, see Supported Data Sources.